 Keep in mind that this is only applicable to your temp drives.
 You can continue with your current filesystem for drives that store plots without impacting performance.

 While for a small farmer with just a few TB of storage, this might be a difference of just a day.
 For massive operations ranging from the hundreds of TBs to PBs, the 10% improvement net significant returns considering the current rate of high block rewards.

 Besides the performance improvement, tools like Plotman, a handy plotting manager, are exclusively available on Linux.
-This alone is why we would recommend most people make the switch since the effort needed to get acquainted with the command line is worth the time saved through optimized plotting.
+This alone is why we recommend most people make the switch since the effort needed to get acquainted with the command line is worth the time saved through optimized plotting.

 While some tools like the Swar-Chia-Plot-Manager are available in Windows, the expertise needed to set it up is equivalent to running a command line in Linux.
-We would recommend newcomers to become familiar with it on Windows before venturing to plot in Linux.
+We would recommend newcomers become familiar with it on Windows before venturing to plot in Linux.

 - Running the plotting system in headless mode, i.e., without a monitor plugged in.
 This is useful in Intel HEDT and AMD Ryzen systems that do not come with an included iGPU.
-Running Linux headless saves you from the extra cost associated with buying a GPU and monitor and lets you control multiple plotters via ssh.
+Running Linux headless saves you from the extra cost of buying a GPU and monitor and lets you control multiple plotters via ssh.

 Step 01: Installing Linux on your System

 This guide is currently made for those looking to install the desktop variant of Linux.
 For those looking to run their system in a headless mode, we recommend getting a cheap GPU like the Nvidia GT 710, which takes up a single PCIe 1x slot for video output.